rantropov/RealTimeBidding/Thesis/AudienceTargeting.rst

 The second problem is the challenge of design and implementation of high performance, reliable data streaming pipeline.
 Gigabyte per second data traffics are common in practice.
 The solutions to handle heavy data traffics are include: local processing, cloud processing or mixed of local/cloud processing approaches.

-Local processing
+Local Computing
-''''''''''''''''
+'''''''''''''''

-Current local processing approaches involves GPU and distributed system computing technologies.
+Local computing approaches mainly involves GPU and distributed system computing technologies.

 GPU is a powerful computing resource, the most advance GPU processor has thousands cores and up-to 32 Gb on chip memory [47] (NVidia Tesla and Geforce 980 Ti).
 But the GPU suffers from the limitation of data structure that available on GPU chip.
 It also unable dynamic allocate on chip memory.
 The currently CUDA [48] platform only supports numerical and char data types, it doesn't support vector, string, dictionary, set and other advanced data structure due to the limitation of memory and dynamic allocation.
 Since most data format in big data platform are Table and JSON format, it's hard to use GPU to parse the data directly, additional works are needed in order to utilize GPU (such like implement static memory dictionary and other advance data structure on GPU).